markmelling/rl_continuous_control/Report.md

 ### Comparison of DDPG and TD3
 The TD3 algorithm significantly reduced the time to 'solve' the environment.
-TD3 was a lot more stable and took about 90,000 steps to reach a score of 30+ whereas with DDPG there was a lot more variation in the scores during training and it took over 800,000 steps to reliably achieve a score of over 30.
+TD3 was a lot more stable and took about 100,000 steps to reach a score of 30+ whereas with DDPG there was a lot more variation in the scores during training and it took 480,000 steps to achieve a score of over 30.

 ### Future work